decidim/decidim/decidim-admin/README.md

 # Decidim::Admin

-This library adds and administration dashboard so users can manage their organization, participatory processes and all other entities.
+This library adds an administration dashboard so users can manage their organization, participatory processes and all other entities.

 ## Usage